Generally, the college observes the following holidays each calendar year:

 Paid sick leave is available to all benefit eligible employees, including faculty.
-Eligible employees accrue sick leave at a rate of .04615 x hours worked in the pay period.
+Eligible employees accrue sick leave at a rate of .04615 x hours worked or paid in the pay period.

 Sick leave accrual begins on the first day of employment for new employees and may be used as accrued.
 Sick leave shall accrue without limit and while on approved leave with pay, approved vacation leave, approved military leave with pay, and on approved sick leave.
 Employees do not accrue sick leave during periods of leave without pay, or during Worker's Compensation, unpaid FMLA or Short-Term Disability leave.
 In other words, the above accrual rates assume the employee works his or her full work week.

 Sick leave shall be used only in cases of actual illness or disability, other medical and/or health reasons necessitating the employee's absence from work, or in situations where the employee's personal attendance is required or desired because of the serious illness, disability, death, and/or funeral within the employee's immediate family.
 "Immediate family" is defined as an employee's spouse, domestic partner, parents, stepparents, siblings, children, stepchildren, grandparent, father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, or grandchild.